Apple Watch Ultra 3 vs Apple Watch Ultra 2: The truth about the upgrades

 With dual speakers and triple mics on board, the Apple Watch Ultra is among the wearables with better sound quality.
 You will have no challenge making out what the others are saying, and you will be heard well.

-Haptics are a strong point of Apple Watch devices.
-We have no doubt the Apple Watch Ultra 3 will deliver similarly strong and precise vibration feedback as the Apple Watch Ultra 2.
+Haptics are a strong point of Apple Watch devices, and the Apple Watch Ultra 3 delivers exceptional haptics, with strong and precise vibration feedback, just as the Apple Watch Ultra 2.
+No palpable upgrades here, as the device definitely uses the exact same haptic motor.

 Specs